LCAV/dsp-labs/docs/linear-prediction/theory.md

 In this equation, $$p$$ is the number of sample representing the *lag* used to solve the equation.

-**Note** : The above equation is identical to the expression for the prediction error in a standard **AR linear prediction** problem.
+**Note**: The above equation is identical to the expression for the prediction error in a standard **AR linear prediction** problem.

-In practice, we solve this system by first defining the autocorrelation matrix $$R$$ of the input signal, where :
+In practice, we solve this system by first defining the autocorrelation matrix $$R$$ of the input signal, where:

 $$
 r_m = (\frac{1}{N})\sum_{k=0}^{N-m-1} x[k]x[k+m]